Fourier Analysis on Robustness of Graph Convolutional Neural Networks for Skeleton-based Action Recognition: Related work

 \subsection{Fourier analysis of CNN-based image classification}

-In image classification, recent studies have attempted to explain the robustness of CNNs using frequency analysis~\cite{yin2019fourier,wang2020high,bernhard2021impact,abello2021dissecting,chan2022how,zhuang2022range}.
-Yin et al.~\cite{yin2019fourier} demonstrated that standard-trained CNNs predominantly depend on high-frequency components for image classification, while adversarial training encourages CNNs to capture low-frequency components of images.
+In image classification, recent studies have attempted to explain the robustness of CNNs using frequency analysis~\cite{Xu_ICONIP_2019, yin2019fourier,wang2020high,bernhard2021impact,abello2021dissecting,chan2022how,zhuang2022range}. \cite{Xu_ICONIP_2019} discovered Frequency Principle (F-Principle) that CNNs initially capture dominant low-frequency components before slowly addressing high-frequency ones. \cite{yin2019fourier} demonstrated that standard-trained CNNs predominantly depend on high-frequency components for image classification, while adversarial training encourages CNNs to capture low-frequency components of images.
 Their further investigation revealed that adversarial training enhances robustness against common high-frequency corruptions, such as Gaussian noise, while degrading robustness against common low-frequency corruptions, such as fog corruption.
-These findings indicate the existence of a trade-off between robustness against high-frequency and low-frequency perturbations.
-Wang et al.~\cite{wang2020high} established that smoothing the convolutional kernels at the first layer, thereby encouraging CNNs to ignore high-frequency components, can improve adversarial robustness.
-Bernhard et al.~\cite{bernhard2021impact} observed that the frequency characteristics of adversarial robustness may depend on the dataset.
-Abello et al.~\cite{abello2021dissecting} investigated the high-frequency biases of standard-trained CNNs.
-Chan et al.~\cite{chan2022how} explored these trade-offs by directly changing the frequency profile of the models.
-Zhuang et al.~\cite{zhuang2022range} identified harmful frequencies for robustness to common corruptions and proposed a method to ignore these harmful frequency components.
+These findings indicate the existence of a trade-off between robustness against high-frequency and low-frequency perturbations. \cite{bernhard2021impact} observed that the frequency characteristics of adversarial robustness may depend on the dataset. \cite{abello2021dissecting} investigated the high-frequency biases of standard-trained CNNs. \cite{chan2022how} explored these trade-offs by directly changing the frequency profile of the models. \cite{zhuang2022range} identified harmful frequencies for robustness to common corruptions and proposed a method to ignore these harmful frequency components.

+\cite{wang2020high} explored the relationship between the frequency spectrum of image data and the generalization behavior of CNNs.
+Their findings emphasized that while CNNs efficiently capture the high-frequency components of images, this capability renders them vulnerable.
+Conversely, the robustness of CNNs can be enhanced by ignoring high-frequency components.
+These observations suggest that high-frequency and low-frequency components in images correspond to domain-specific and domain-invariant features, respectively.
+This insight has subsequently been leveraged in domain generalization \cite{XU_CVPR_2021,Lin_2023_CVPR}.

 These studies indicate that it is beneficial to use Fourier analysis to understand the robustness of CNNs.
 However, the frequency analysis of GCN-based skeleton action recognition remains unexplored.
+Inspired by the Fourier analysis of CNNs by \cite{yin2019fourier}, we adapt their methodology to GCNs.
+This analysis allows us to explore the frequency features captured by GCNs and to assess their robustness across different frequency bands.
+Furthermore, using the Fourier analysis, we examine the robustness of skeleton-specific common corruptions such as frame loss.
+These investigations promise to shed light on developing robust GCN models for skeleton-based action recognition.